 Another thing to think about is how faithful you are to your vehicle’s maintenance schedule.
 Do you scoff at the recommendations or do you calendar your service visits to coincide exactly with each mileage milestone?
 If you aren’t very good about bringing your vehicle in for oil changes, choose synthetic motor oil.
 Not only does it last longer between changes it also protects engine parts better.
 Those who head to the lube shop the minute 3,000 miles is upon them can opt for conventional oil.

 To be honest, the weather isn’t much of a consideration here in Fredericksburg, VA.
 We get plenty of rain but rarely get snow.
 Our summers are hot and humid but not as hot as the southwest.
 As such, the weather benefits of synthetic motor oil don’t necessarily apply here.
 Yes, it holds up better in extreme temperatures, so if you feel more comfortable with that added protection, you should choose synthetic, but you’ll do okay with conventional oil if you’re looking to stay within a budget.

 DOC Auto is located in Fredericksburg, VA, and we’d be happy to discuss synthetic versus conventional oil with you.
-Call our Chatham Heights shop at 540-899-3732 or our Courthouse Road shop at 540-710-0173.
+Call our Chatham Heights shop or our Courthouse Road shop today.